-

 London’s Booksellers’ Row: A Hidden Gem Off The Beaten Path

-Last Updated on March 2, 2026 by Karis Tavernier-Nicholas I’ve made no secret that of the many, many different pockets of London, Covent Garden is top on the list of my favourites.
+Last Updated on March 2, 2026 by Tavernier’s Travels I’ve made no secret that of the many, many different pockets of London, Covent Garden is top on the list of my favourites.
 It’s an area that has largely retained much of its neoclassical historical features of the 19th century, especially in the piazza and market…

 -